mariusjcb/BogusApp/README.md

 > :warning: **Keep iOS app opened while trying to send emails from Apple Watch.
 The companion iOS app will automatically open compose controller for you.**.

+**Known Issue:** You are able to navigate through screens even there is no selection.
+It's easy to fix it from ViewModels tho

 # Components

 * **Microservices**: Vapor microservices for server-side.